vuejs/docs/src/guide/extras/web-components.md

     el.value!.someMethod()
   )

-  // Do not use these props, they are `undefined` (IDE will show them crossed out): el.$props el.$emit
+  // Do not use these props, they are `undefined`
+  // IDE will show them crossed out el.$props el.$emit
 })